gabrieleoliaro/GAN_PID/README.md

 The dataset will be downloaded automatically for CIFAR10.
 For CelebA, please refer to the official website.

-For toy Data, 'python train_toy.py ./config/Mog_pid.yaml'.
+For toy Data, 'python3 train_toy.py ./configs/Mog_pid.yaml'.
 For CIFAR10 and celebA, the baseline can be reproduced by the following:

-'python train.py ./config/cifar_pid.yaml'
+'python3 train.py ./configs/cifar_pid.yaml'

-'python train.py ./config/celeba_pid.yaml'
+'python3 train.py ./configs/celeba_pid.yaml'

 For our proposed method, use the following commands:

-'python train_pid.py ./config/cifar_pid.yaml'
+'python3 train_pid.py ./configs/cifar_pid.yaml'

-'python train_pid.py ./config/celeba_pid.yaml'
+'python3 train_pid.py ./configs/celeba_pid.yaml'

-The hyperparameters can be adjusted in the corresponding config files.
-Specifically, the 'iv' denotes the coefficient for CLC.
+The hyperparameters can be adjusted in the corresponding configs files.
+Specifically, **the 'iv' denotes the coefficient for CLC.**